Student Internships

 Immigration Law Unit

 The Immigration Unit provides representation to individuals before Immigration and Customs Enforcement, the Immigration Court, the Board of Immigration Appeals and the First Circuit.
 We provide representation in a wide-range of immigration matters, but focus on individuals seeking asylum or protection from domestic abuse and unaccompanied minors.
-Our law students work closely with clients to prepare applications for asylum, self petitions under the Violence Against Women Act and U visa applications; conduct legal research and research into country conditions; and assist staff in the walk-in intake clinic.
-Great opportunity to work oneon-one with clients.
+Our law students’ work closely with clients to prepare applications for asylum, self-petitions under the Violence Against Women Act and U visa applications for victims of domestic violence, sexual assault, and other violent crimes; conduct legal research and prepare legal memos and court filings; and conduct research into country conditions.
+Great opportunity to work one-on-one with clients.
 Language ability (especially Spanish, French and Haitian Creole) and immigration experience or course work preferred but not required.

 Read more about the Immigration Unit.
 Back to top.